Topics » Nutrition Science » Is Fish Part of a Healthy Diet?

 PCBs, Dioxin, and Mercury

-There are also organic and inorganic compounds found in fish that have officially been labeled as carcinogenic to humans.
+Additional organic and inorganic compounds found in fish have also officially been labeled as carcinogenic to humans.
 These include PCBs, dioxins, toxaphene, dieldrin, and polybrominated diphenyl ethers.[11]
 The World Health Organization (WHO) provides a tolerable daily intake (TDI) of these substances to help us understand the levels that are potentially toxic to humans.
-A 2005 study analyzed the levels of these carcinogenic compounds in farmed-raised and wild salmon.
-Investigators found the following:
+However, given the rest of the package, the more cautious approach of avoiding these foods altogether seems more sensible.

 Many farmed Atlantic salmon contain dioxin concentrations that, when consumed at modest rates, pose elevated cancer and noncancer health risks.
 However, dioxin and DLCs are just one suite of many organic and inorganic contaminants and contaminant classes in the tissues of farmed salmon, and the cumulative health risk of exposure to these compounds via consumption of farmed salmon is likely even higher.
 As we have shown here, modest consumption of farmed salmon contaminated with DLCs raises human exposure levels above the lower end of the WHO TDI, and considerably above background intake levels for adults in the United States.